Search over 1 Finnish Lapphund dog across Australia

 Exercise

-A Finnish Lapphund should ideally have at least one to two hours of exercise per day.
-This should not only consist of walks but also time spent playing games, practising obedience and agility skills, or participating in dog sports.
-This breed is a natural at activities that involve chasing and retrieving, such as fetch or flyball, and they can also excel at herding events, obedience, rally, and agility.
+A Finnish Lapphund should ideally engage in at least one to two hours of exercise per day.
+This should encompass more than just walks, incorporating time spent playing games, honing obedience and agility skills, or partaking in dog sports.

 Training